 Something old, something new, something borrowed, something blue and something else.💎

-One of the ceremonies that are surrounded by superstitions and myths is undoubtedly a wedding, and some of the beliefs that surround it, is that on that big day the bride should wear “something old, something new, something borrowed and something blue”.
+One of the ceremonies that are surrounded by superstitions and myths is undoubtedly a wedding.
+The tradition that surrounds it believes that on that big day, the bride should wear “something old, something new, something borrowed, and something blue.”

-It is said to be a tradition that dates back to a rhyme that originated in England around 1876, the original verse goes like this:
+They say it is a tradition that dates back to a rhyme that originated in England around 1876.
+The original verse goes like this:

 and a silver sixpence in her shoe”

 The meaning of this tradition dates back to Victorian England, today wedding jewelry ideas can be followed in creative and diverse ways, adding meaning and inspiration.
 Here are some ideas for following these rites.

 It’s a symbolic link to bride’s family, leaving past behind as she enters married life.

 So it should be a family heirloom, like a handkerchief or lace, adorning the bride’s bouquet or dress.

 An antique jewelry be it a necklace, earrings, a ring, a brooch, a pearl wedding hair accessories that would give a vintage touch to your wedding look.